← Back to Knowledge Graph

 Continue Exploring

-[[Status Quo Bias]] — The broader preference for the current state
+[[Status Quo Bias]] — The broader preference for the default, partly driven by regret asymmetry

 📚 From Thinking, Fast and Slow by Daniel Kahneman — Get the book